 FI is widely accepted as a standard for frailty assessment.
-Our MR analysis included GWAS data related to FI from the United Kingdom Biobank and Twin Gene.
-All data for this study are publicly accessible and can be retrieved from the website http://ftp.ebi. ac.uk/pub/databases/gwas/summary\statistics/GCST90020053/.
-A total of 175,226 subjects with European ancestry were included with 164,610 from the United Kingdom Biobank and 10,616 from Twin Gene.
+Our MR analysis included GWAS data related to FI from the UK Biobank and Twin Gene.
+All data for this study are publicly accessible and can be retrieved from the website (http://ftp.ebi.ac.uk/pub/databases/gwas/summary\statistics/GCST90020053/).
+A total of 175,226 European ancestry subjects were included, with 164,610 from the UK Biobank and 10,616 from Twin Gene.